-Amount of funds allocated for GBV services
+- · Amount of funds allocated for GBV services.

-- Number of forensic labs set up
+- Number of forensic labs set up.

-- Evidence based data and fact sheets
+- Evidence based data and fact sheets.

-- County departments in charge of GBV issues established and operational
+- County departments in charge of GBV issues established and operational.

-- Monitoring and Evaluation programs
+- Monitoring and Evaluation programs.

-7.1.15 County assembly
+7.1.15 COUNTY ASSEMBLY

-- Ensure the mainstreaming of GBV issues in County Integrated Development Plan - Cascade national laws and develop gender responsive county legislation - Allocate sufficient funding to gender responsive initiatives - Ensure Public participation - Build capacity of Members of County Assemblies on gender issues - Offer overall legislative oversight on GBV issues
+- Ensure the mainstreaming of GBV issues in County Integrated Development Plan. - Ensure that the laws passed at the County level are gender sensitive. - Allocate sufficient funding to gender responsive initiatives. - Ensure Public participation. - Build capacity of Members of County Assemblies on gender issues. - Offer overall legislative oversight on GBV issues.

-- Number of legislations passed on GBV - Percentage of budget allocation for prevention and response to GBV in the county - Number of public participation for held on GBV - Number of gender issues identified in fora
+- Number of legislations passed on implementation of the National GBV laws. - Percentage of budget allocation for prevention and response to GBV in the county. - Number of public participation for aheld on GBV. - Number of gender issues identified in fora.